 can be stripped off in a strong soda ash solution (1 part crystals to 3

-parts warm water), or use one of the excellent citrus-based safe
+parts warm water), or use one of the citrus-based safe

-solvents now on the market (such as 'D*Solve' by Z*Acryl) which remove
+solvents now on the market (such as 'D*Solve' by Z*Acryl, now discontinued) which may remove

 "This truly revolutionary solvent was formulated as an alternative to petroleum-based turpentines and thinners.
 It is made from 100% renewable agricultural resources of soy, corn, and citrus, and is non-polluting, non-carcinogenic, and bio-degradable.
-DSolve will even strip dried paint from brushes, palettes and painting implements."
-Dick Blick Z*Acryl
+(DS) will even strip dried paint from brushes, palettes and painting implements."
+Dick Blick, Marketing Materials

 In the pages that follow, we separate aqueous mediums, which may be thinned and cleaned with water, from nonaqueous mediums, which require organic solvents for mixture and cleanup.
 We identify as many ingredients as possible, their potential adverse health effects, appropriate precautions, and, when relevant or possible, safer material and procedural alternatives.